niharbiradar/imessageVoice/README.md

-# Voice AI - Talk to Yourself
+# Voice Vibes 🎤

+**Create Viral Voice Challenges with AI Voices**

-A simple, beautiful web application that lets you create AI voices and chat with them using ElevenLabs technology.
+A simple, beautiful web app that lets you generate trendy voice content perfect for TikTok, Instagram Reels, and social media using ElevenLabs AI voices.

+## ✨ What It Does

+Turn any text into viral-worthy AI voice content:
+- **Voice Challenges** - Create trending phrases in different AI voices
+- **Social Media Ready** - Perfect for TikTok, Instagram, and more
+- **Gen Z Slang** - Built-in trendy phrases and emojis
+- **Instant Download** - Get audio files ready to share

 ## 🚀 Quick Start